Eliyahu Sasson

-Eliyahu Sasson (אליהו ששון; 2 February 1902 – 8 October 1978) was a diplomat, member of the Knesset and minister in the government of Israel.
+Eliyahu Sasson (אליהו ששון; إلياهو ساسون; 2 February 1902 – 8 October 1978) was a diplomat, member of the Knesset and minister in the government of Israel.

 Biography

 Education

 Sasson was born in Damascus in Ottoman Syria.
 He studied at an Alliance School in his hometown, went to high school at the prestigious "Alezaria" Christian high school in Damascus alongside Christians and Muslims of the upper class and graduated from the Université Saint-Joseph in Beirut.

 Zionist activity within the framework of the Syrian National Movement

 In his youth, starting in 1918, he worked as part of the Syrian National Movement and under the patronage and funding of King Faisal, he published an Arabic newspaper called "Al Hayat" and edited it to promote "understanding and cooperation in the Middle East between Jews and Arabs".
 At the same time he engaged in Zionist activity, and led struggles of the younger generation in Damascus to give a Hebrew-Zionist tone to the Jewish Community Committee and its schools.
 He wrote many articles on this topic for Hebrew newspapers published in Israel such as Do'ar HaYom.
 In the years 1919-1920 he was involved in establishing and editing a newspaper called "Al-Sharq" (The East), a Zionist newspaper in Arabic that was published in Damascus for a short period.
 In the years 1922–1927, he fled from the French Mandate authorities and lived in the city of Mersin in Turkey.
 Through journalistic writing, he maintained contact with Faisal's camp "which tried to preserve the embers of Arab nationalism and called for the elimination of the imperialist factor and the establishment of an Arab state".